Having a steady stream of passive income sounds like a dream, because it effectively means you get to earn money for doing nothing.

 If you’ve got enough money to buy multiple properties, you could probably just become a landlord by trade and stop working altogether, living off your rental income.

-On the other hand, even if you’re not exactly Mr Moneybags, you might still have the opportunity to rent out a room or 2 in your existing home.
+On the other hand, even if you’re not exactly Mr Moneybags, you might still have the opportunity to rent out an extra (or two!) room in your existing home.
 A friend of mine even volunteered to sleep in the living room so he could rent out his bedroom for the spare cash.

 Alternatively, if you have the spare cash, you might consider purchasing commercial property as an “investment property”, since these are cheaper than residential property (i.e. multi-million condos).